Circus Games Mosaic

-The Circus Games Mosaic is a 2nd-century Roman mosaic depicting a chariot race in quadrigas.
-It was discovered in 1806 in the Ainay district of Lyon (ancient Lugdunum) and is now on display in the Gallo-Roman Museum of Lyon.
+The Circus Games Mosaic (French: La mosaïque des jeux du cirque), also known as "Mosaic Macors", is a 2nd-century CE Roman floor mosaic depicting the various stages of a chariot race between quadrigae, chariots drawn by four horses.
+It was discovered in 1806 in Lyon (Roman Lugdunum), and after a number of relocations since its discovery is now on display in the Gallo-Roman Museum of Lyon.